jestjs/jest/README.md

 - **Short Feedback Loop**: Tests run in parallel and DOM apis are mocked so you can run tests on the command line

+Take a look at the [website for more information](http://facebook.github.io/react/)

 ## Getting Started